-Joseph S. Fichera is one of the founders and the current chief executive officer of Saber Partners, LLC, a New York financial advisory firm for corporations and government regulators.
+Joseph S. Fichera is one of the founders and the current chief executive officer of Saber Partners, LLC.
+Saber Partners is a New York financial advisory firm for corporations and government regulators.
 His areas of expertise include corporate governance, financial markets, capital markets finance and effective regulation.
-He provides independent expert advice to corporate and municipal finance issuers, investors, regulators and brokerage firms.
+He provides independent expert advice to corporate finance issuers, investors, regulators and brokerage firms.

-Under Mr. Fichera’s leadership, Saber is widely recognized for its strategic guidance and financial innovations — unique, precedent-setting solutions — that have set new standards for accessing the U.S. and international capital markets for investment capital.
+Under Mr. Fichera’s leadership, Saber Partners is recognized for its strategic guidance and financial innovations.
+These innovations have been unique, precedent-setting solutions to specific problems that have set new standards for accessing the U.S. and international capital markets for investment capital.
 Saber’s solutions have lowered financing costs for clients in the global capital markets.
-Under Mr. Fichera’s leadership, the Saber team analyzes, advises, creates and carries out strategic financing solutions that cross financial products, whether equities, corporate debt or securitized debt (See Client Testimonials).
+Under Mr. Fichera’s leadership, the Saber team analyzes, advises, creates and carries out strategic financing solutions.
+They work across financial products, whether equities, corporate debt or securitized debt (See Client Testimonials).

-One of Fichera’s first innovations was SABRES (“share-adjusted, broker-remarketed equity securities”), a preferred stock structure that challenged conventional wisdom and reduced capital-raising costs and risks in the preferred stock market then-dominated by auction rate preferred securities.
+One of Fichera’s first innovations was a financial product called SABRES (“share-adjusted, broker-remarketed equity securities”).
+It was a preferred stock structure that challenged conventional wisdom and reduced capital-raising costs and risks in the preferred stock market then-dominated by auction rate preferred securities.
 Developed in the late 1980s, SABRES attracted sophisticated issuers, like Exxon Corporation, across America.
 While in corporate finance, another one of his innovations influenced and won recognition in the market for municipal and not-for-profit institutions as well known as “Adjustable Tender Securities.”
-Within 2 years of being hired as an entry-level Associate, The Bond Buyer described him as a “securities innovator” who created the first flexible debt security to manage risk and lower capital costs known as “Adjustable Tender Securities.”
-Still in his early 30s, Fichera became a go-to resource for clients in search of strategic advice and creative solutions based on solid financial principles and demonstrated personal integrity.
+Within 2 years of being hired as an entry-level Associate, The Bond Buyer described him as a “securities innovator” who created the first flexible debt security to manage risk and lower capital costs (‘Adjustable Tender Securities.)”
+Still in his early 30s, Fichera became a go-to resource for clients in search of strategic advice and creative solutions based on solid financial principles and his demonstrated personal integrity.